 For Siddiq Shabir, the journey of a thousand miles began with a single step.
 “I kept telling myself that my small steps—when I accumulate them—will be a big step towards accomplishing my goals.”

-In late 2011, Siddiq was hired by a local institute to teach and mentor students preparing for the Level I and II CFA Program exams.
-This made sense, considering he was studying for the Level III exam at the time and it would keep the information fresh.
+In late 2011, Siddiq was hired by a local institute to teach and mentor students preparing for the Level I and II CFA exams.
+This made sense, considering he was studying for the Level 3 exam at the time and it would keep the information fresh.
 He taught, tutored and studied tirelessly.
-“I felt like a bad-ass Level III candidate,” he admits.
+“I felt like a bad-ass CFA Level 3 candidate,” he admits.
 “I was ready!”

 He graduated and focused on work.
 “I was in a new country, a new culture and learning a new language,” he says.
 “But somewhere deep inside my heart a voice kept asking me: ‘When the ghost of your dream comes to you and asks me what happened, what am I going to say?’”

-In 2016, eager to achieve his goal and hungry for growth, Siddiq enrolled again for the Level III exam, slated for 2017.
+In 2016, eager to achieve his goal and hungry for growth, Siddiq enrolled again for the Level 3 exam, slated for 2017.

 There was only one important difference.

 To this point, Siddiq had studied the general curriculum and taken practice tests to prepare.
-It had been adequate enough for Levels I and II.
-But it had hurt him during his Level III studies.
+It had been adequate enough for CFA Levels 1 and 2.
+But it had hurt him during his Level 3 studies.
 Then he discovered the Wiley study guides.
 “When I switched to Wiley, I noticed how they absolutely nailed the topics.
 Wiley does a fantastic job, especially in sections like ‘Fixed Income.’
 I only had to read it once to fully understand it.”

 The Wiley guides were Siddiq’s main focus for preparing for the Level III exam.
 “The material is well written, well organized,” he says.
 “It doesn’t miss a single point and it’s easy to understand.
 I had spent so much time studying other material… ”